Part 2: What it's like to be a part of a COVID-19 vaccine trial

-In December, after reviewing the data from the thousands of participants, the FDA declared that the late-stage clinical trials showed Moderna's COVID-19 vaccine was 94 percent effective at preventing infection or severe illness.
+In December, after reviewing data from the thousands of participants, the FDA declared that the late-stage clinical trials showed Moderna's COVID-19 vaccine was 94% effective at preventing infection or severe illness.

 FOX5's Jaclyn Schultz was one of 500 people who participated in the trial in Las Vegas through the Wake Clinical Research Center.
 FOX5 told you about her journey in November, to help find a solution to the pandemic.